kylophone/xplay/README.md

 xplay
 =====
 xplay is a tool for playing Axia Livewire AoIP streams from the command line.
-Functionally the same as Axia iPlay on Windows, this is a an option for engineers using Linux or OSX. xplay works by piping the audio payload from a multicast RTP stream directly into the SoX utility `play` along with a few stream parameters.
+Functionally the same as Axia iPlay on Windows, this is a an option for engineers using Linux or OS X. xplay works by piping the audio payload from a multicast RTP stream directly into the SoX utility `play` along with a few stream parameters.

 dependencies
 =====